Highwire stuntman plans to cross Grand Canyon without a tether

 The plan calls for Wallenda to spend about three weeks preparing for the event at his Florida training base, including using wind machines to help simulate conditions.

-Wallenda said he will use the walk to honour his great-grandfather Karl Wallenda, who died in 1978 during a walk between two buildings in Puerto Rico.
+Wallenda said he will use the walk to honor his great-grandfather Karl Wallenda, who died in 1978 during a walk between two buildings in Puerto Rico.

 (Editing by Cynthia Johnston and Steve Orlofsky)